-- (a) the independent auditors' audit reports and audited consolidated IFRS Financial Statements of the Group for the years ended 31 December 2013, 2012 and 2011; - (b) the independent auditors' audit reports and audited unconsolidated BRSA Financial Statements of the Bank for the years ended 31 December 2013, 2012 and 2011; and - (c) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 19 April 2013 (on pages 68 to 98 (inclusive)) prepared by the Issuer in connection with the Programme.
+- (a) the independent auditors' audit reports and audited consolidated IFRS Financial Statements of the Group for the years ended 31 December 2012, 2013 and 2014; - (b) the independent auditors' audit reports and audited unconsolidated BRSA Financial Statements of the Bank for the years ended 31 December 2012, 2013 and 2014; - (c) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 19 April 2013 (on pages 68 to 98 (inclusive)) prepared by the Issuer in connection with the Programme; and - (d) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 27 March 2014 (on pages 80 to 113 (inclusive)) prepared by the Issuer in connection with the Programme.

 Following the publication of this Base Prospectus a supplement may be prepared by the Issuer and approved by the Central Bank of Ireland in accordance with Article 16 of the Prospectus Directive and by the Irish Stock Exchange.
-Statements contained in any such supplement (or contained in any document incorporated by reference therein) shall, to the extent applicable (whether expressly, by implication or otherwise), be deemed to modify or supersede statements contained in this Base Prospectus or in a document which is incorporated by reference in this Base Prospectus.
+Statements contained in any such supplement (or contained in any document incorporated by reference therein) shall, to the extent applicable (whether expressly, by implication or otherwise), be deemed to modify or supersede statements contained in this Base Prospectus or in a document which is incorporated by reference into this Base Prospectus.
 Any statement so modified or superseded shall not, except as so modified or superseded, constitute a part of this Base Prospectus.